vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create an event publisher

 Now, let's create a Hub Flow that acts as an event publisher.
 This Hub Flow connects to a pair of light barriers.
-When either light barrier sends an updated value, the Hub Flow sends that new value to our Event Hub.
+When either light barrier sends an updated value, the Hub Flow sends that new value to our Azure Event Hub.

 ### Add the OPC UA data source

 First, we create an OPC UA data source.
-We subscribe to two OPC UA nodes---one for each light barrier counter.
+We subscribe to two OPC UA nodes---one for each light barrier's counter.
 These counters keep track of the number of goods that pass through the light barriers.
 Because there are two counters, our data source returns two columns---one for each counter.

 ![Peakboard OPC UA light barrier data source](/assets/2026-01-06/peakboard-opc-ua-light-barrier-data-source.png)

 ### Create the Hub Flow script

 The following screenshot shows our finished Hub Flow.
 The Flow is triggered by the OPC UA data source.
-Each time one of our two light barriers sends an updated value, the Flow is triggered, and it calls the function `SendToAzure`.
+Each time one of our two light barriers sends an updated value, the Flow is triggered, and it calls the `SendToAzure` function.

 ![Peakboard Flow SendToAzure overview](/assets/2026-01-06/peakboard-flow-sendtoazure-overview.png)